2011 Quilceda Creek Galitzine Vineyard Cabernet Sauvignon

 Paul Golitzin, Director of Winemaking, comments:

-The 2009 Quilceda Creek Galitzine Vineyard Cabernet Sauvignon is from the Red Mountain AVA.
+The 2011 Quilceda Creek Galitzine Vineyard Cabernet Sauvignon is from the Red Mountain AVA.
 The Galitzine Vineyard is a partnership between our family and the Holmes family of the highly acclaimed Ciel du Cheval Vineyard.
-This high-density vineyard (2074 plants/acre) was planted in 2001 and 2002 with Clone 8 Cabernet Sauvignon on windblown Hezel over Warden soils.
-These deep, consistent, sandy loam soils are ideal for root development, vine health and vineyard uniformity.
-The 2009 offers concentrated aromas and flavors of assorted black fruits, incense, soy, espresso and wood smoke.
-Aged in 100% new French Oak for 22 months, it is a blend of 99% Cabernet Sauvignon and 1% Merlot.
-This wine is a wonderful example of the Galitzine terroir and showcases what can be accomplished within the Red Mountain AVA.
-Drink now – 2029.
+The 2011 offers incredible depth of aromas and flavors of dark black fruits, anise, cocoa nibs, espresso and cinnamon.
+Aged in 100% new French Oak for 21 months, it is 95% Cabernet Sauvignon from Galitzine Vineyard and 5% Cabernet Sauvignon from Palengat Vineyard, added for additional complexity and aromatic lift.
+This wine is a wonderful example of Galitzine Vineyard terroir, showing what can be accomplished on Red Mountain.
+Drink now – 2030.

 100% New French Oak